-Weight: Whole-unit, or C11.1a may be taken as a Half-unit (C11.1b may not).
+Weight: Whole-unit (OSS paper code 2485), or C11.1a may be taken as a half-unit (OSS paper code 2A85), C11.1b may not.

 C11.1a: Graph Theory - Prof. Scott - 16MT

 None beyond elementary probability theory.

 Graphs are among the simplest mathematical structures, but nevertheless have a very rich and well-developed structural theory.
 Graph Theory is an important area of mathematics, and also has many applications in other fields such as computer science.